 Et l’Homme saigné noir à ton flanc souverain.

-Pink wept the star at the heart of your ears,
+The star has wept rose-colour in the heart of your ears,

-White rolled the infinity from your nape to your loins
+The infinite rolled white from your nape to the small of your back

-Using a digital delay, I then capture and freeze the powerful final extended vocal note from Ferré’s wife and frequent collaborator, Marie Christine Ferré, and go on to build an improvised, “performed” composition extending to the final moments of the program, entirely using a range of swirling digital effects.
+Using a digital delay, I then capture and freeze the powerful final extended vocal note from Ferré’s wife and frequent collaborator, Marie Christine Ferré, and go on to build an improvised, “performed” composition using a range of digital effects and processes without any further added analogue audio.

 This technique grew from my early live sound engineering work, where my enthusiasm for ‘playing’ sounds would perhaps sometimes cross an unspoken boundary between the musicians and the live ‘producer.’
 Most directly, this was evident when touring with Alan Vega

-in the early eighties on a European tour without his other half of Suicide, Martin Rev, using instead some session musicians and an ancient drum machine which replaced the expected live drummer at the last minute as they left New York.
+in the early eighties on a European tour without his other half of Suicide, Martin Rev, using instead some session musicians and an ancient drum machine which replaced the proposed live drummer at the last minute as before they left New York.

 I was so engaged in the process that I had not really noticed they had gone until I glanced up and saw Vega watching the audience (and me) from the wings and grooving on the sound I was creating.
 The audience continued dancing until I eventually faded the sound out, at which point the house exploded into applause and calls for encore.